Islamisation in Pakistan: Sectarian division

 Differences in fiqh jurisprudence also arose in marriage and divorce, inheritance and wills and imposition of hadd punishments.

 Zia pursued anti-Shia policies and attacks on Shias also increased under his presidency, with the first major sectarian riots in Pakistan breaking out in 1983 in Karachi and later spreading to Lahore and Balochistan.
 Sectarian violence became a recurring feature of the Muharram month every year, with sectarian violence between Sunnis and Shias taking place in 1986 in Parachinar.
 In one notorious incident, the 1988 Gilgit Massacre, Osama bin Laden-led Sunni tribals assaulted, massacred and raped Shia civilians in Gilgit after being inducted by the Pakistan Army to quell a Shia uprising in Gilgit.

 Among Sunni Muslims, Deobandis and Barelvis also had disputes.
 Zia favored Deobandi doctrine.
 This caused the Sufi pirs of Sindh (who were Barelvi) joined the anti-Zia Movement for the Restoration of Democracy.

 A solid majority of Barelvis had supported the creation of Pakistan, and Barelvi ulama had also issued fatwas in support of the Pakistan Movement during the 1946 elections, but Islamic policies in Pakistan was mostly in favour of Deobandi (and later Ahl-e-Hadith) institutions.
 This was despite the fact that the majority of Deobandi clerics had strongly opposed the partition of colonial India and only a few (although influential) Deobandi clerics had supported the Pakistan Movement.
 Zia had forged a strong alliance between the army and Deobandi institutions.

 The Qadyanis, whose members include "many leading scientists and professionals,"complained that under Zia, they have been "removed from jobs and that their property and mosques have been seized."
-The Qadyanis, differ from Muslims in that they do not regard the Prophet Muhammad as the last prophet.
+The Qadyanis, differ from Muslims in that they do not regard Muhammad as the last prophet.

 Women's dissent

-Women's groups (All Pakistan Women's Association and Women’s Action Forum) opposed the Diyat Ordinance (which set the "blood money" compensation for a female victim at half that for a male), and later the proposed Law of Evidence (which required two women to testify in place of one man).
+Women's groups (All Pakistan Women's Association and Women's Action Forum) opposed the Diyat Ordinance (which set the "blood money" compensation for a female victim at half that for a male), and later the proposed Law of Evidence (which required two women to testify in place of one man).
 They challenged the law on an Islamic basis, offering an alternative interpretation of the Quranic ayah (verse) used as the basis of the law, emphasising that in other ayah, men and women are assumed to be equal, and noting the importance of the importance of the testimony of two of Muhammad's wives, (Khadija and Aisha) in early Muslim history.
 Despite their pious rebuttal, the protesters were met with tear gas by police outside the High Court building.

 Internationally, Human Rights Watch complained that the exclusion of women's testimony in rape cases (from Hudud Ordinances (1979), as well as the Law of Evidence and proposed laws regarding Qisas and Diyat, relegated women to "inferior legal status" to men.